TheWicklowWolf/LidaTube/README.md

 * __preferred_codec__: Preferred codec (mp3).
 Defaults to `mp3`.
 * __attempt_lidarr_import__: Attempt to import each song directly into Lidarr.
 Defaults to `False`.

+## Cookies (optional)
+To utilize a cookies file with yt-dlp, follow these steps:

+* Generate Cookies File: Open your web browser and use a suitable extension (e.g. cookies.txt for Firefox) to extract cookies for a user on YT.

+* Save Cookies File: Save the obtained cookies into a file named `cookies.txt` and put it into the config folder.

 ---

 <p align="center">